For a printable version of this RFP, please click here.

 What is the Proposal Deadline?

-The deadline for 2017-18 is yet to be determined.
-Awards will be announced in late fall, and the funds will be available as soon as we can process the paperwork.
+February 1, 2018.
+Awards will be announced in April, and the funds will be available as soon as we can process the paperwork.

 What Activities are Supported?